People Open Up Asking "Am I The Jerk?" In These Stories

 “NTJ.
 I understand why people are saying the opposite, but hear me out.

+Helping a family member with their children, yes, is kind.
 I understand that OPs sister was asking for help – in her own perverse way, that was quite dismissive, but still, asking for help.

 OP sounds pretty reasonable and tried to talk the sister out of this.
 OP could just be an AH, or more likely, there’s a background here.

-At 22, I was dumped with a 5-year-old at the airport while her mother shopped, on the plane while her mother slept, at dinner while she was having drinks, and for the rest of the bloody holiday.
+I’m the oldest cousin by a lot, and we take a family vacation every 2 years which includes an 8-hour flight.
+At 22, I was dumped with a 5-year-old at the airport while her mother shopped, on the plane while her mother slept, at dinner while she was having drinks, and for the rest of the b****y holiday.

 Her mum consistently used the same excuse – she needed a break.
 She worked full time, and I was family, so it was my job to help out.
 I didn’t have kids, so it was easier for me.